TSWT-5304/ICT105-TechTitans-MVP/docs/customer-discovery-summary.md

 Many students stated that failure to find a tutor could lead to lower grades, missed deadlines, incomplete projects, or poor understanding of course material.

 ## Weak Evidence or Unclear Findings
+- The sample size for tutors (7 responses) is relatively small.
+- There is limited information about students' willingness to pay for tutoring.
+- The preferred tutoring format (online, offline, or hybrid) was not explored.
+- The payment and booking process requirements remain unclear.

 ## What We Must Revise
+- Focus on the most common problems: tutor discovery, trust, ratings, availability, and scheduling.
+- Add features that allow tutors to display qualifications, subjects taught, ratings, and reviews.
+- Include a search and filtering system for subjects, availability, ratings, and price.
+- Conduct additional interviews to validate payment preferences and tutoring formats.

 ## Decision for Next Lab
 - Continue with same problem direction